decentralized-identity/keri/docs/Q-and-A.md

 KERI has the same LOAs for entropy and trust in human behaviour preservering the security of keypairs and preservering their own privacy.
 It has high LOAs for the cryptographical bindings of controllers and identifiers.
 Also the validation of witnesses and watchtowers has high a LOA.

 #### Non-Establishment Event
 To be able to do something with the identifier, it anchors data to the key event sequence.
+So you can so things like issue or revoke a verifiable credential or engage in a transaction in which you give a commitment of some form to some other entity and you can anchor that commitment to the KER log and make it verifiable that way.

 #### Normative
 In general, we call a theory “normative” if it, in some sense, tells you what you should do - what action you should take.
 If it includes a usable procedure for determining the optimal action in a given scenario.
 [Souce](https://www.quora.com/What-is-the-difference-between-normative-and-non-normative?share=1).